Visit Purdue Engineering

 The Women in Engineering Program is open to all students of all races, genders, and backgrounds.

-Feel free to bookmark this page and refer to it often, as we will update it regularly with new information and events as they become available.
+We will update this page regularly with new information and events as they become available.